kitbenjamin/googleEarthImageCollection/README.md

 7. If Googel Earth crashes, follow the powershell prompts (requires quotes e.g. type "y" not y, see issue #8).

 ## Close Google Earth
-Once theyour and image capture has finished, close Google Earth and follow the powershell prompts
+Once the tour and image capture has finished, close Google Earth and follow the powershell prompts.

+## Output files

+### googleEarthOut
+Stores the raw output images from Google Earth.
+They are sorted into *n* subdirectories (googleEarthOut\run*n*), where *n* is the number of times Google Earth was restarted.
+This is needed because once Google Earth is restarted, the image number always starts from zero.
+The first image from the first run is
+     googleEarthOut\run0\movie-000000.png
+The first image from the second run is
+     googleEarthOut\run1\movie-000000.png
+etc.

+### imageInterval/imageIntervalTable.csv

+### imageInterval/imageViewDomains.csv

 ## Further details